-Arranging and making the most of a viewing trip in France
+Arranging and making the most of a viewing trip to France

-It’s a good idea to explore your preferred corner of France on a dedicated viewing trip as soon as you can.
+It’s a good idea to explore your preferred areas with a dedicated viewing trip to France as soon as you can.
 This way, you can try to get a true feeling for the area before you commit to purchasing a property there.

-Make sure your viewing trip is about exploring and absorbing the area, not just viewing properties.
+Make sure your viewing trip to France is about exploring and absorbing the area, as well as viewing properties.

 We always recommend taking a trip during the off-season, such as winter.
-This enables you to view those places traditionally seen as particularly sunny or traditionally warmer climes, so that you can get an idea of how cold or dark it gets in the winter months.
-Winter is also a much slower time for estate agents and vendors – meaning you may get more attention, and you could find that you have a better chance of negotiating a lower price on your chosen property.
+Firstly, this enables you to view those places traditionally seen as particularly sunny or warmer climes, so that you can get an idea of how cold or dark it gets in the winter months.
+Secondly, winter is also generally a much slower time for estate agents and vendors.
+This means you may get more attention, and you could find that you have a better chance of negotiating a lower price on your chosen property.

-What could be a good idea is to rent a property in the area, rather than stay in a local hotel; this gives a more realistic experience of actually living in the area, as you will need to navigate the local stores to get groceries and can get an idea of the cost of everyday items.
+What could be a good idea is to rent a property in the area, rather than stay in a local hotel.
+This gives a more realistic experience of the area, as you will need to navigate the local stores to get groceries and can get an idea of the cost of everyday items.
 In other words, it shows you what it’s like to live and not just holiday there.

 One of the best ways to view properties on your trip is to be shuttled around the area by your estate agent.
-This will give you time in the car with them, which can be used to go through any of your most important concerns.
+This is because it’ll give you time in the car with them.
+You can then use this to go through any of your most important concerns.
 You can also ask questions and discuss any testimonials from previous clients.
 However, if you won’t be driving out there when you move, do double-check the transport links for your areas.
 You don’t want to be in a situation with one car between a couple and no public transport to speak of.

 When you are actually viewing properties, make sure you take plenty of notes and photographs as you go around each property, so you can compare and contrast later on.

-It’s also really important to take pictures of the view from each property you look at – this is often forgotten, yet it can be important to ensure you remember the benefits of each one.
+It’s also really important to take pictures of the view from each property you look at – this is often forgotten, yet is certainly helpful to ensure you remember the benefits of each one.